provider image

 • Occupational therapy to help you stay independent and perform daily activities

-• Some procedures that can help with Parkinson’s symptoms
+• Certain medical procedures that can help with Parkinson’s symptoms

-It may feel scary to talk to your provider about the possibility of Parkinson’s.
-But an earlier diagnosis can help get you the right support and treatment for your symptoms.
+It may feel scary to talk to someone about the possibility of having Parkinson’s.
+But getting diagnosed earlier can help get you the right support and treatment for your symptoms.

 The bottom line

-It can be difficult to know if someone’s symptoms are the early signs of Parkinson’s disease.
-But if you or someone you know feels “off,” and the symptoms do not seem to be getting any better, don’t let your worry get the best of you.
-Talk to your provider about your concerns.
-They can guide you through the next steps in diagnosis to help you figure out what’s going on.
+It can be difficult to know if early symptoms are caused by Parkinson’s disease.
+But if you or someone you know feels “off” and the symptoms don’t seem to get any better, don’t let your worry get the best of you.
+Talk to a healthcare professional about your concerns.
+They can help you figure out what’s going on and guide you through the next steps in diagnosis.

 why trust our exports reliability shield